Mastt0/CounterScore/README.md

 - The purpose of this app is to keep track of the points for the user and their friends.

 - On the home screen, the user is given the option to "Start New Game" and will then be able to select all the users they want, as well as create new ones.
-This includes a custom name for the user, as well as a custom desciption/ notes section.
-This could be useful for many things.
-For example, they create two users, "Team 1", and "Team 2", and they use the description to list out the names of everyone on that specific team.

 - Created users need to be saved to the local storage, so that they do not need to re create them every time they start a new game or open the app.